“You gave me wings to fly, and I melted them in the sun.”~ Candice Coates

 3. What are you “doing”?

-Saying: What is the voice of your creativity?
+Saying-VOICE: What is the voice of your creativity?
 Our words have life, even the words we create through images.
-What is the message that you want to give to either yourself, your audience or both.
+What is the message that you want to give to either yourself, your audience or both?
 What is the lasting legacy of your process?
-(No matter how macro or micro it my be, what you do/create/say has a lasting affect on someone.)
+(No matter how macro or micro it may be, what you do/create/say has a lasting effect on someone.)

-Doing: Are you allowing yourself the chance to explore with knowledge?
-Are you learning your new craft or are you acting like a bull-in-a-china-cabinet, making a mess of a great opportunity because you did not take your time to learn the process? (click “process” and follow the link) Are you giving life or are you guilty of creative manslaughter?
+Doing-DOING: Are you allowing yourself the chance to explore with knowledge?
+Are you learning your new craft or are you acting like a bull-in-a-china-cabinet, making a mess of a great opportunity because you did not take your time to learn the process?
+Are you giving life or are you guilty of creative manslaughter?

-So take your wings, open that window and prepare for flight, just do so with a destination and some understanding in hand, least you find yourself falling when you could have soared.
+So take your wings, open that window and prepare for flight, just do so with a destination and some understanding in hand, lest you find yourself falling when you could have soared.